 What Is an Engine Air Filter?

-There are a variety of shapes and materials available, which we’ll discuss below.
+There are a variety of car air filter types available, which we’ll discuss below.
 Most filters use a corrugated design that increases the total surface area for blocking debris.

 Where Is an Engine Air Filter Located?

 The location of the engine air filter is different for every vehicle, and you should check your owner’s manual to be sure.
 However, they’re often in the front right or left corner of the engine bay near the headlights.